emiltayl/encrust/README.md

 * `std`: Compile with std.
 Removing this causes the crate to be built as no_std.
 * `macros`: Include macros used for Derive macro and proc macros for obfuscating values at compile-time.
-* `rand`: Includes functions to obfuscate data at run-time using a `rand::Rng`, as well as a function to change the seed used.

 ## License